Acupuncture During Pregnancy

 Why consider acupuncture during pregnacy?

 Many people experience a profoundly calming effect during and after acupuncture treatment.
-This can help to maintain a healthy pregnancy by reducing the negative effects of stress hormones on the foetus.

 There are a number of conditions commonly experienced during pregnancy, which can be safely managed or treated with acupuncture.